smsotirov/wishlist/README.md

 1. Open **js/js.js** and change the locale based on your locale in PlayStation Store.
 ![Find the locale of your store](img/readme_1.jpg)
 ![Find the locale of your store](img/readme_2.jpg)
-1. Open the game in store and copy the game ID.
+1. Open the game in store and copy the game ID from the URL.
+The game ID is the last 37 characters of URL (everything after the last slash).
 ![Find the locale of your store](img/readme_3.jpg)

 1. Paste the game ID in the Wishlist form and click "Submit".